Quantum correction to the entropy of noncommutative BTZ black hole: quantum-corrected Hawking temperature and entropy

 In this section we consider the GUP in the tunneling formalism via the Hamilton-Jacobi method to find the quantum corrections to the Hawking temperature, entropy and specific heat capacity of a noncommutative BTZ black hole.
 Thus our starting point is the GUP~\cite{ADV, Tawfik:2014zca}, which is an extension of \cite{KMM} given by

 where $\alpha$ is a dimensionless positive parameter, $ l_p=\sqrt{\hbar G/c^3}={M_p G}/{c^2}\approx 10^{-35}m$ is the Planck length, $ M_p =\sqrt{\hbar c/G}$ is the Plank mass and $ c $ is the velocity of light.
-Since $G$ is the Newtonian coupling constant, the correction terms in the uncertainty relation (\ref{gup}) are due to the effects of gravity. {Although this formula is written in four spacetime dimensions it also works in 2+1 dimensions under certain assumptions --- see below.
-Let us compute the total position uncertainty \cite{maggi} by considering BTZ black holes, i.e.,
+Since $G$ is the Newtonian coupling constant, the correction terms in the uncertainty relation (\ref{gup}) are due to the effects of gravity. {Although this formula is written in four spacetime dimensions it also works in 2+1 dimensions under certain assumptions --- see below. {We can offer a simple demonstration of the quadratic part of Eq.~(\ref{gup}).
+Thus, let us compute the total position uncertainty \cite{maggi} by considering BTZ black holes, i.e.,}

 Here $\Delta x_1$ is the usual Heisenberg's position uncertainty and $\Delta x_2=r_+(M+\Delta M)-r_+(M)$ is the additional uncertainty due to the BTZ black hole for $J=0$ and $\Delta M\ll M$.
 This implies the quadratic GUP